ksrivastava1/Personal-Website/content/project/example/index.md

   focal_point: Smart
 url_code: ""
 ---
 I'm currently working with [Daniel Pimentel-Alarćon](https://danielpimentel.github.io/) on a project on approximating incomplete data with varieties.
+Our recent work has been to derive a perturbation bound for the optimal subspace estimator from canonical projections.
 See [github](https://github.com/ksrivastava1/identifying-subspaces) for some code.

-Updates coming soon!
+You can see the paper in my publications section and slides in my talks section!